dekimir/postgres-searchbox/package/README.md

 for mistyped terms, and its multi-language support is uneven.

-The search index created by `postgres-searchbox` is the general search index, whose performance isn't necessarily optimal for all possible usecases.
+The search index created by `postgres-searchbox` is the general search index, whose performance isn't necessarily optimal for all possible use cases.
 There are other indexing options, which require customization by an experienced developer.

 It's also worth mentioning that `postgres-searchbox` currently requires a precise match for diacritics (accents on